 I didn't actually study beyond school.
 When I left school I decided to go down the vocational path instead and I'm so glad I did.
 It meant I learned by practise rather than theory.
 I used to feel a bit embarrassed to say I didn't study beyond school but now I'm so glad I took the route I did - it was perfect for me.
-I was living in Hamberg at the time and did so many internships in fashion, concert management and I worked with booking agencies.
-From there I then decided to do vocational training (popular and respected transition into work in Germany education) at a venue.
+I was living in Hamburg at the time and did so many internships in fashion, concert management and I worked with booking agencies.
+From there I then decided to do vocational training (popular and respected transition into work in German education) at a venue.
 This was a well known concert venue Grosse Freiheit 36 and allowed me to study concert management.
 Studying concert management and working in the venue allowed me to form good habits and processes which have helped how I work now.

 HOW DID YOU GET INTO EVENTS?